SchlossLab/Sze_Obesity_mBio_2016/AnalysisChanges.md

 			* summary(pval)
 			* sum(pval < .05) (e.g. 979 would mean a power of 97.9%)
 	* Use R package pwr

+	* Currently done but only have power calculation, no sample size values.

+* Probably want to add a seperate R file for the analysis of specific common OTUs

 * Need to update SequenceProcessing.Rmd since I changed a few things to make data sets more similar